raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 Althea congratulated him.
 "You've got it!"

-"So," Bob smiled, "I guess the problem as that the OP had the hubris to write about a lazy algorithm, but not one that was impatient enough to run quickly!"
+"So," Ben smiled, "I guess the problem as that the OP had the hubris to write about a lazy algorithm, but not one that was impatient enough to run quickly!"

 "Absolutely!"
 Althea was reassuring.
 "This has improved on the OP's code style *and* performance.
 And now you're ready to discuss the Sieve of Eratosthenes with greater rigour."

 "What's there to discuss?"
-For someone who had only hours before written their own Unfaithful Sieve, Bob was was exhibiting some hubris of his own: "This is way faster.
+For someone who had only hours before written their own Unfaithful Sieve, Ben was was exhibiting some hubris of his own: "This is way faster.
 Given the number of broken sieves on the internet, I'll bet this is better than anything the interviewer sees from anyone else."

 ---